michael-franke/monkeying_around/mynotes.md

-# Raise high the roof bean, Carpenters!
+# Raise very high the roof bean, Carpenters!

 Some text as well.
 Very smart.